mramshaw/Alexa-Stuff/DynamoDB/README.md

 [This information is correct as of January 5, 2018 but things change rapidly in the cloud and documentation becomes out-of-date extremely quickly.]

+Lambda functions are ___stateless___.
+Session data persists within Alexa sessions, but this is an Alexa thing - NOT a Lambda thing.

-Lambda functions are essentially stateless.
-To persist state across sessions, a file system or a database is necessary.
+To persist state across Alexa sessions (or any other type of sessions), a file system or a database is necessary.

 The option of choice used to be DynamoDB, but as of April 2019 the Alexa-hosted Skills beta offering also allows for S3 as an option: